mollie/api-documentation/source/reference/v2/mandates-api/get-mandate.rst

      - The identifier uniquely referring to this mandate.
 Mollie assigns this identifier at mandate creation time.
 For example ``mdt_pWUnw6pkBN``.

+   * - ``mode``

+       .. type:: string

+     - The mode used to create this mandate.

    * - ``status``

        .. type:: string

      - The status of the mandate.
-Please note that a status can be ``pending`` for subscription mandates when there is no first payment.
-See our :ref:`subscription guide <payments/recurring/charging-periodically>`.
+Please note that a status can be ``pending`` for mandates when the first payment is not yet finalized or when we did not received the IBAN yet.

        Possible values: ``valid`` ``pending`` ``invalid``